 Items which have been ordered specifically to fit your horse, such as collars, hames, or other made to measure items, are not returnable.
 We are careful to verify sizes needed and request measurements so this is very seldom a problem.
 We frequently send sample items to try and fit.
 However we have had a few occasions where items were ordered against our advice and did not fit; We will not accept such items for a refund.

 We guarantee our harness to fit and will work with you to make sure that happens.
 Generally harness is just right when it arrives but if there are any fit problems just let us know which parts need to be exchanged for another size.

 If you are not pleased with an item purchased, for any reason, please let us know right away so that we may replace the item or offer a substitute.
 We strive for excellent customer service and would like to ensure that you receive from us products that are just right for your purposes and usage.

 We charge actual shipping costs, to the best of our ability.
-Our cart will tell you automatically whether your order qualifies for free shipping, or if you will be charged an estimated shipping at check out.
+Our cart will tell you automatically if you will be charged an estimated shipping at check out.
 Adjustments to the actual shipping costs will be made after we’ve processed your order, and we will let you know actual shipping costs and adjust your charge to reflect.

 International Shipping is calculated individually and an estimate will be provided to the customer prior to shipping.

 HorseDriver LLC dba Chimacum Tack, including our online location here at www.chimacumtack.com and any of our sister urls and sites, is a retail company and as such makes no warranty and accepts no responsibility for the performance of any merchandise sold, other than warranted by the manufacturer.
 We will be happy to direct you to the manufacturers warranty information, upon request.